Article I. Organization Name

 Article VI.
 Executive Committee

 Section 1.
 Eligibility.
 Executive Committee officers of the LGBTQ+ Faculty/Staff Alliance shall be employed by George Mason University.
-They must also be in good standing with the University.
+They must also be in good standing with the University based on supervisor approval.

 Section 2.
 Titles and Duties.
-The Executive Committee within the LGBTQ+ Faculty/Staff Alliance shall include: Co-Chair- Instructional/Research Faculty, Co-Chair-Admin Faculty/Classified Staff, Secretary, Committee Chairs, Website & Technology Manager, and University Liaisons (ex-officio).
+The Executive Committee within the LGBTQ+ Faculty/Staff Alliance shall include: Co-Chair- Instructional/Research Faculty, Co-Chair-Admin Faculty/Classified Staff, Vice Chair, Constituency Chairs, Website & Technology Managers, and University Liaisons (ex-officio).

 The duties are as follows:

 - The Co-Chairs are responsible for organizing and chairing meetings.
 Additionally, these individuals will serve as the liaisons with University administration.

-- The Secretary generates and maintains meeting minutes and other records.
-Also, the Secretary conducts organizational elections as outlined in Article VI.
+- The Vice Chair generates and maintains meeting minutes and other records.
+Also, the Vice Chair conducts organizational elections as outlined in Article VI and plans yearly strategic planning retreats The Vice Chair may be asked to act on behalf of the co-chairs in one of their absences.

-- The Committee Chairs are responsible for holding regular meetings with their committees and reporting to the Executive Committee.
+- The Constituency Chairs are responsible for holding regular meetings with their committees and reporting to the Executive Committee.
 See Article VIII for Committee information.

-- The Website & Technology Manager is responsible for web presence of the organization including the Blackboard organizational site.
-The Co-Chairs shall appoint the Website & Technology Manager, who will serve in this role until they elect to resign.
+- The Website & Technology Managers (2 positions) are responsible for web presence of the organization including the Blackboard organizational site.
+The Co-Chairs shall appoint the Website & Technology Managers, who will serve in this role until they elect to resign.

 - University Liaisons are responsible for representing university administration in their professional roles.
 An expectation would be that these individuals complete all modules of Safe Zone+ within their first year in the role.
 These roles are ex-officio and are non-voting officers on the Executive Committee.

 - Director, LGBTQ+ Resources Center (or their designee).
 This role is a University Liaison due to their role as the administrative leader for LGBTQ+ community at Mason.

 - Faculty/Staff Engagement team member from Human Resources.
 This role is a University Liaison due to the responsibility HR has in providing support to employees at Mason.
 This person will be appointed by Human Resources, and up to 2 people can hold the position at a time.